john-chapman/GfxSampleFramework/README.md

 OpenGL framework for graphics samples, prototyping, etc.

+**Note that this project is very much WIP and therefore frequently subject to breaking changes!**

 See [GfxSamples](https://github.com/john-chapman/GfxSamples) as a reference for the project setup and usage.

 Use `git clone --recursive` to init/clone all submodules, as follows: